clyhtsuriva/homelab-iac__mirror/README.md

 - **packer/**: Packer templates for creating custom VM images.
 - **kubernetes/**: Kubernetes cluster and application configurations.
 - **docker/**: Docker Compose files for containerized services.

+## Disclaimer

+This repository is for testing and learning purposes.
+The code may not match the current setup in my live homelab environment.
+Use at your own risk.